TehBucket/metalflappystorm/README.md

 metalflappystorm
 ================

-attempt at creating very simple game mechanics from scratch with html elements only
+attempt at creating very simple game mechanics from scratch with html elements

-TODO: implement dash (C) to survive situations currently impossible to survive
+Project at gh-pages branch